ATiwari03-03-2004/Instruments/README.md

 # Piano

--> A real time Virtual Piano Simulator with different features ranging from playing piano, to recording, and more...
+**A real-time Virtual Piano Simulator packed with features to play, record, and more.**

--> Features:-

-  i.
-Ability to play the piano with mouse or keyboard or both.<br> ii.
-Ability to change sound type of piano and keyassist feature, to assist playing while using keyboard.<br> iii.
-Provided Learn option to allow learning of theoretical concepts related to piano.<br>
+## Features

+1. **Play Options**: Use either the mouse or keyboard (or both) to play the piano.
+2. **Sound Customization**: Change piano sound types and activate Key Assist for smoother play with the keyboard.
+3. **Learning Mode**: Explore theoretical concepts related to piano playing.
-  iv.
-Provided Replay feature, so that the played notes can be replayed and also downloaded in printable pdf formats and simultaneously edit the played notes if needed.<br>
+4. **Replay and Download**: Replay played notes, download them in a printable PDF format, and edit the notes if needed.
-  v.
-To improve the analysis of notes, added record feature of maximum 60 seconds and further visualizaztion of recording by bar graph to get insight, also the feature to download the recording.

--> What's Used:-

-  i.
-Web Audio API -<br>
+5. **Recording and Visualization**: Record up to 60 seconds of play with the recording visualized via a bar graph.
+Recordings are also downloadable.

+## Technologies Used

+1. **Web Audio API**
+   - **AudioContext**: Produces piano sounds with varied tones.
-     AudioContext - To produce different piano notes sounds.<br> Analyser in conjunction with 2D canvas - To generate bar graph visualizer of the recording.<br>
+   - **Analyser with 2D Canvas**: Generates a bar graph visualization of the recording.

-  ii.
-Media Recorder API - To Record the playing of keyboard.
+2. **Media Recorder API**
+   - Used to record played notes.